HugCls/GHRM/README.md

 # GHRM

-2024-11-21: "Mistake is a mistake only if you make it twice." - Robin Sharma
+2024-11-22: "Patience is a bitter plant, but its fruit is sweet." - Chinese Proverb